BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_repo_request.md

 https://developer.gov.bc.ca/Getting-Started-on-the-DevOps-Platform/How-to-request-new-GitHub-user-access-or-repository-creation

 ## Step 2
-Are you requesting to create a:
+Are you requesting to:
-- [x] public repo in `bcgov` GitHub organization
-- [ ] transition existing private repo in `bcgov-c` GitHub organization to public repo in `bcgov` GitHub organization
+- [x] transition existing private repo in `bcgov-c` GitHub organization to public repo in `bcgov` GitHub organization
-- [ ] temporary private repo in `bcgov-c` GitHub organization
+- [ ] create a temporary private repo in `bcgov-c` GitHub organization

 ## Step 3